 Round 1: Emmett Watkins Jr on behalf of Dante from Devil May Cry

 This week is gonna be a special one, and not just because this is the final match up.
-No, this week is special because I’m writing about both games for the first time in since Match 13, and I’m admittedly not an expert on either game.
+No, this week is special because I’m writing about both games for the first time since Match 13, and I’m admittedly not an expert on either game.
 But that’s not gonna stop me from having a strong finish.

 Speaking of finishing, a few days ago, I completed my second Devil May Cry game with DMC V. It was wonderful, but it also opened my eyes to the cries of DMC fans when the original All-Stars released.
 Everyone was so upset that the Dante they included was based off of the Ninja Theory game.
-I wasn’t, since at the time, DmC was the only game in the series I had played, and I enjoyed it greatly.
+I wasn’t, since at the time, DmC was the only game in the series I had played, and I enjoyed it.

 Now that I’ve seen the insanity that is the mainline series, I know now why the original Dante was so heavily requested.
 His moveset is incredibly versatile, especially in his fifth game, complete with dual rocket launchers, three-tailed nunchucks, a breakaway motorcycle, and a massive shotgun.
 All of these could be implemented into All-Stars to great effect.

-Of the remaining facebuttions after atributing X to jump, Square could be his melee attack, Triangle his ranged attack, and O could switch him between different styles.
+Of the remaining face buttons after atributing X to jump, Square could be his melee attack, Triangle his ranged attack, and O could switch him between different styles.
 Using different directional inputs, each press of the melee, ranged, and style buttons could result in the use of a different weapon or change in style.
 That way, you can map all four of his melee weapons and all three of his ranged items to just two buttons.
 The styles, which you’d switch between in the same way as you change between Toro’s costumes, would provide buffs to his melee attacks in the case of Swordmaster and to his ranged weapons in the case of Gunslinger.
 Of course, the buff to his melee would disable his ranged abilities, and vice versa, for the sake of balancing of course.

 But what about his Dr. Faust hat?
 Well, that would be his level 1 super, and he’d use it not to get a quick hit for an instant kill, but it would actually drain super meter from other enemies, at the cost of being able to use ranged weapons.
-His level 2 super could simply be his Devil Trigger, and he’s fly around the stage similar to Jak’s level 3 super.
+His level 2 super could simply be his Devil Trigger, and he’d fly around the stage similar to Jak’s level 3 super.
 As for Dante’s level 3?
 Well, the sky’s the limit.
 But I envision a massive team attack that brings in Nero, Nico, Lady, and the rest of the core cast to all jump in for a hit on each enemy in a screen clearing cutscene.
-The thought of Nero using one of his robotic arms to sock Sackboy in the mouth, or Nico driving her truck right into Kratos’ face just warms my heart.
+The thought of Nero using one of his robotic arms to sock Sackboy in the mouth, or Nico driving her van right into Kratos’ face just warms my heart.

 So, that’s my best pitch.
 It’d be a really good move to satisfy the cries of those who missed him in the original All-Stars, plus he’d play wonderfully.
 Hopefully, you guys will make the right choice here!